jaydestro/aksbicep/README.md

 ![Azure Resource Group](images/resource-group.png)

+Finally the `manifests/deployment.yml` file is loaded which provides you with the [Azure Voting App](https://github.com/Azure-Samples/azure-voting-app-redis), a Python/Flask app with Redis as your data component.
+You do not need to make any changes here.

 When you commit to the main branch, it will kick off a build.
 You'll get an AKS cluster with a service principal.
 You can add custom names and features to the parameters file.

-Finally the `manifests/deployment.yml` file is loaded which provides you with the [Azure Voting App](https://github.com/Azure-Samples/azure-voting-app-redis), a Python/Flask app with Redis as your data component.

 To access your public IP from the loadbalancer: